jsartori12/Curso-PyRosetta/README.md

 ## Scripts content

 ## Aula1.py
-- Introduction to Pose object
+- Introduction to pose object
 - Working with pose and PDB indexes
-- Getting pose sequence and REU(Rosetta Energy Unit) values
+- Extracting information from pose object

 ## Aula2.py
 - Introduction to Movers in PyRosetta